aimei60/rock-paper-scissors/README.md

 * Javascript

 #### Credits:
-* Images for the games were taken from https://www.freepik.com
+* Images for the game were taken from https://www.freepik.com